-- know the key concepts of IoT - know the synergies between adjacent links in the IoT value chain - know the different roles involved in an IoT project, - be aware of the technology components of the IoT puzzle that have matured over time,
+- know the key concepts of IoT - know the synergies between adjacent links in the IoT value chain - know the different roles involved in an IoT project, - be aware of the technology components of the IoT puzzle that have matured over time, - be familiar with the main duties of different engineering and business analyst roles in an IoT project. - have detailed knowledge of the expertise of the groups that compose an IoT application development team - have detailed knowledge of the methodologies to create workflows - have detailed knowledge of the Device Management functions - be able to select the appropriate development platform for their application

-- be familiar with the main duties of different engineering and business analyst roles in an IoT project. - have detailed knowledge of the expertise of the groups that compose an IoT application development team - have detailed knowledge of the methodologies to create workflows - have detailed knowledge of the Device Management functions - be able to select the appropriate development platform for their application
+- be able to identify an opportunity for applying a solution by adopting the IoT paradigm. - be able to select and evaluate the effectiveness of the appropriate business model of a product offering in any of the links of IoT value chain - be able to identify an opportunity for applying a solution by adopting the IoT paradigm. - identify the main technologies and their contribution to various IoT Projects. - specify the responsibilities of the IoT specialists and the synergies among them.

-- be able to identify an opportunity for applying a solution by adopting the IoT paradigm. - be able to select and evaluate the effectiveness of the appropriate business model of a product offering in any of the links of IoT value chain - be able to identify an opportunity for applying a solution by adopting the IoT paradigm. - identify the different IoT roles, - identify the main technologies and their contribution to various IoT Projects. - specify the responsibilities of the IoT specialists and the synergies among them. - select and configure the edge computing platform which is appropriate for their application - design SQL database schemas in their workflows and work with NoSQL databases - Select and use the dataflow design platform according to their programming skills and expertise - select the method and tools for data visualization will (compentences):
+will (compentences):